anthonysicilia/multiclass-domain-divergence/README.md

 # multiclass-domain-divergence
 This is a shared code repository for the papers:
-[The Change that Matters in Discourse Parsing: Estimating the Impact of Domain Shift on Parser Error](https://arxiv.org/abs/2203.11317) to appear in Findings of [ACL 2022](https://www.2022.aclweb.org) and “PAC-Bayesian Domain Adaptation Bounds for Multiclass Learners” to appear in
+[The Change that Matters in Discourse Parsing: Estimating the Impact of Domain Shift on Parser Error](https://arxiv.org/abs/2203.11317) to appear in Findings of [ACL 2022](https://www.2022.aclweb.org) and [PAC-Bayesian Domain Adaptation Bounds for Multiclass Learners](https://openreview.net/pdf?id=S0lx6I8j9xq) to appear in
 [UAI 2022](https://www.auai.org/uai2022/).
 A package derived from this code is available [here](https://github.com/anthonysicilia/classifier-divergence).

 Please, consider citing these papers if you use this code.